hippiehunter/dblbook/src/guessing_game/guessing_game.md

 At this point, the first part of the game is done: we’re getting input from the keyboard and then printing it.

-## Generating a Secret Number
+## Generating a secret number

 Next, we need to generate a secret number that the user will try to guess.
 The secret number should be different every time so the game is fun to play more than once.
 We’ll use a random number between 1 and 100 so the game isn’t too difficult.
-DBL has a built in random number facility, `RANDM` but it's not a super ergonomic function so we're going to use the `Random` class from the `System` namespace.
-Lets start using Random to generate a random number between 1 and 100.
+DBL has a built in random number facility, `RANDM` but it's not a super ergonomic`**word choice` function so we're going to use the Random class from the `System` namespace in .NET.
+Let's start using Random to generate a random number between 1 and 100.

 Replace the contents of *Program.dbl* with the following:

 ```dbl
 import System